NSBLab/GeneticBrainHubs/README.md

 Please download and unzip the data in the root directory.

 ### Reproducing figures
 Code to reproduce the figures is located in the `generateFigures` folder.
 Run the scripts from the root directory.
+Figures will be saved in `makeFigures` folder in the root directory.